rajneesh069/DSA/README.md

 3. Draw the recursion tree
 4. About the tree :
    a.
 See the flow of the functions, and how they are called.

    b.
-Identify and focus on left tree calls (firstly left side will be evaluated (in fibo(n-1)+fibo(n-2), fibo(n-1) will be called first)) and right tree calls
+Identify and focus on left tree calls (firstly left side will be evaluated (in fibo(n-1)+fibo(n-2), fibo(n-1) will be called first)) and right tree calls.

    c.
-Until the left tree call completes, right side won't be called
+Until the left tree call completes, right side won't be called.

    d.
 See how the values are returned 'at each step!'

    e.
 See where the function call comes out.

 #### Types of recurrence relation